GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

 ### 3.3 `ls`

 - **`ls` - list directory contents**
-  - Shows the files and directories of a given location (defaults to `.` unless specified)
+  - Shows the files and directories of a given location (defaults to `.`, your current directory, unless an argument is provided)
   - Not restricted to your current directory, can specify a location to use `ls` without changing your `pwd`
   - The directory that is specified at the end of this command is a **command argument**